 70-75% of CPA Candidates fail at least one exam.

 1 in 2 people taking any given CPA Exam section will walk out having failed it.

 This leads to needless frustration, embarrassment, and thoughts of quitting altogether.

-If you want to be different and pass, you're going to have to do something different.
+If you want to be different and pass, you must do something different.

 Maybe you're sick of your CPA Review Course and want to ditch it completely.

-Or – maybe you like your CPA Review videos but want to switch to the NINJA Plan and swap out your course's Test Bank for NINJA MCQ and add NINJA Notes, and NINJA Audio for some more firepower.
+Maybe you like your CPA Review videos but want to switch to the NINJA Study Plan and swap out your course's Test Bank for NINJA MCQ and add NINJA Notes, and NINJA Audio for some more firepower.

 Either way, it's time to switch to NINJA, and this is tried and true path to follow.

 It's Time to Be Fun Again

 If you're reading this, it means one thing: you're neck-deep into the CPA Exam – or about to be.